-The management of a student's graduate program is a collaborative endeavor, involving the active participation of the student, his/her advisor, and the Graduate Director.
-The Graduate Director initially serves as the student's advisor, but it then becomes the student's responsibility to seek out a member of the faculty to serve as mentor, advisor, and thesis committee chair.
+The management of a student's graduate program is a collaborative endeavor, involving the active participation of the student, their advisor, and the Director of Graduate Studies.
+The Director of Graduate Studies initially serves as the student's advisor, but it then becomes the student's responsibility to seek out a member of the faculty to serve as mentor, advisor, and exam or thesis committee chair.
 This should be done by the beginning of the second semester.
 This advisor then works individually and closely with the student in program planning, committee member selection, selection of research topics, and planning of work.